SEI-SEA-1-25/functions-callbacks-timing/README.md

 ```

 ## Mini-lab!
-Go to `callbacks-lab.js` and tackle questions 1 - 4!
+Go to `callbacks-lab.js` and tackle questions 1 - 4! *NOTE* that there's no test suite for these functions, why not?

 ## Global and Local Scope